technical details:

 - Vera White as one of the wedding guests

 - Small part.
-She's standing just to the left of Finlayson during the wedding, and later asks somebody to scratch
+She's standing just to the left of Finlayson during the wedding, and later asks somebody to scratch her back.
+Shortly after that, she finds a flea on her nose.

-- Grace Wood as Skooter's mom
+- Grace Woods as Skooter's mom

 - Bit part.
-Previously seen in "Circus Fever" (no. 35) and later in "Spanky"
+Previously seen in "Circus Fever" (no. 35) and later in "Spanky" (no. 113).

 - Charlie Hall as one of the musicians